Gladstone Commercial Fundamentally Outperforming Peers

 In 2019, GOOD earned $1.58 of FFO/share which covers, but only slightly, its $1.50 annual dividend.
 Given the 2% revenue uncollected in April and perhaps a slightly worse figure in May, it is entirely possible dividend coverage will dip below 100%.

-In addition to the COVID related rent loss, GOOD has a lease expiring at an Austin office property that may have some trouble being re-tenanted in the current environment.
-This is a nice property and Austin is a great office market (other than current conditions), so we believe the re-leasing will be at a significant premium when it does happen, but it could be a couple years out.
+In addition to the COVID-related rent loss, GOOD has a lease expiring at an Austin office property that may have some trouble being re-tenanted in the current environment.
+This is a nice property, and Austin is a great office market (other than current conditions), so we believe the re-leasing will be at a significant premium when it does happen, but it could be a couple years out.

 All in, I suspect FFO will drop to roughly $1.40/share in 2020 before rebounding to roughly $1.60 in 2021.

-The loss of dividend coverage is unfortunate, but David Gladstone is stubborn about always paying dividends so we think a cut is extremely unlikely.
-GOOD has enough cash to pay out the dividend and since FFO has a decent chance of recovering to full coverage in a year or two we see no financial necessity to cut.
+The loss of dividend coverage is unfortunate, but David Gladstone is stubborn about always paying dividends, so we think a cut is extremely unlikely.
+GOOD has enough cash to pay out the dividend, and since FFO has a decent chance of recovering to full coverage in a year or two, we see no financial necessity to cut.

 Preferred

-In addition to the common, GOOD’s series D preferred (GOODM) looks enticing at $20.45.
-It historically trades slightly above its par value of $25 and we believe it will return to that level once the market starts to feel comfortable with GOOD’s cashflows through the difficult environment.
+In addition to the common, GOOD's series D preferred (GOODM) looks enticing at $20.45.
+It historically trades slightly above its par value of $25, and we believe it will return to that level once the market starts to feel comfortable with GOOD's cash flows through the difficult environment.

 Given the slightly safer position of preferreds in the capital stack, the roughly 20% upside in addition to the 8.5% current yield makes for a healthy return potential.